AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ### Chunk naming

 Chunks preferably shouldn't be named.
-If we do end up using bookdown at some point, repetitive chunk names like `Import data` will cause havoc.
+If we do end up using [bookdown](https://bookdown.org/yihui/bookdown/) at some point, repetitive chunk names like `import data` will cause havoc.
 Plus its just another thing to have to keep track of.

 ## Formatting of typical words/items: